 With years of experience in the nonprofit world, Emily has a passion for giving back to her community.
 Her favorite part about working for Strings for Hope is impacting people!
 Since taking over the company, Emily has watched the company expand immensely and is excited to watch its future growth.

 Kelsey started as a sales rep for Strings for Hope.
 She began her role as marketing coordinator at the start of 2020.
 Her goal is to spread the word about the great work at Strings for Hope using social media and community partnerships.
 Our mission is close to her heart, and she loves working for a company that gives back.

 Head of Quality Control

-Smiley started out in our part time program as a jewelry maker in her earlier process of leaving addiction.
+Smiley started out in our Work Development Program as a jewelry maker in her earlier process of leaving addiction.
 She fell in love with the message of hope that this company promises.
 She is now head of quality control, proving that our mission changes lives for the better,